Texas Tech University

 Employees

 Staff employees found in violation of university policy will be addressed under TTU System OP 07.07: Employee Conduct, Discipline, and Terminations.
-A violation of the standards established in this policy may result in the assessment may be subject to coaching, corrective action, suspension with or without pay, administrative leave, and/or termination from Texas Tech.
+An employee who violates the standards established in this policy may be subject to coaching, corrective action, suspension with or without pay, administrative leave, and/or termination from Texas Tech.

-Faculty employees found in violation of university policy will addressed under TTU OP 32.04: Conduct of University Faculty.
+Faculty employees found in violation of university policy will be addressed under TTU OP 32.04: Conduct of University Faculty.
 A violation of the standards established in this policy may result in the assessment of a penalty ranging from an oral reprimand to termination from Texas Tech.
 In the case of non-tenured and non-tenure track faculty members, all disciplinary procedures other than non-renewal of appointment, termination, or denial of tenure will be governed by TTU OP 70.31.
-Tenured faculty members termination will be controlled by the tenure policy (OP 32.01).
+Tenured faculty members’ termination will be controlled by the tenure policy (OP 32.01).